 Blue Roses - What do blue roses mean?

-Blue roses may symbolise serenity and peace, which is why they are often given to people or places that are experiencing a period of turmoil.
+Blue roses may symbolise serenity, hope and peace, which is why they are often given to people or places that are experiencing a period of turmoil.

 Purple Roses - What do purple roses mean?